This post may contain affiliate links from which i can earn a commission

 Eat for nutrition not because you ‘fancy’ something sweet.
 Needing sweets could be a craving.
 Learn to recognise them and not give into them.
 If you are filling your body with nutrition eventually the cravings will ease.

 Caffeine gives you a nice adrenalin hit.
 This then signals the liver to release glucose to feed the muscles.
 With that energy swirling around insulin spikes and fat is stored instead of being burned off.
 I love my coffee but limit it to 2 per day.
 If you are not losing weight though try giving up even for a little while and wait to see if it makes a difference.

 Some dairy is fairly high in carbs, 5% in the case of milk.
 So a glass of milk, a large latte or a pottle of yoghurt can contain a hefty amount of carbs.

 Dairy can also contain a lot of protein.
-Protein is high amounts can behave like carbs in the body raising your insulin levels and causing your body to store fat.
+Protein in high amounts can behave like carbs in the body raising your insulin levels and causing your body to store fat.

 The makeup of dairy makes it particularly effective at spiking an insulin response even as much as a slice of white bread.

-Include minimal dairy in your diet and if you do have a little try to contain it to a spoon of full-fat greek yoghurt or double cream on that special treat.
+Include minimal dairy in your diet and if you do have a little try to contain it to a spoon of full-fat greek yogurt or double cream on that special treat.

-When you remove carbs from your diet you need to replace them with something else so you don’t feel hungry.
+When you cut carbs from your diet you need to replace them with something else so you don’t feel hungry.
 That something should be one of the healthy fats that I mentioned earlier.